Dear Sweden – on AI, Lagom and Fika

 Working with dedicated advocates of partnership working on the Schools Together Group over several years, my overriding learning is simple: if you can get expert and passionate professionals in a room together, good things will happen.
 ‘Blend jobs stir’… Opening the doors can be a challenge; even if the will is there, state school partners are unerringly busy contending with a range of issues, never more so than with current financial pressures.
 The independent sector has plenty to think about too.
 However, we simply must keep partnerships in our top three.

-Most recently, alongside 24-7 boarding life of Shrewsbury, it has been an enormous professional pleasure to work with passionately committed state and independent sector colleagues to create a new cross-sector partnership charity: the School Partnerships Alliance (SPA).
+Most recently, alongside 24-7 boarding life of Shrewsbury, it has been an enormous professional pleasure to work with passionately committed state and independent sector colleagues to create a new cross-sector partnership charity: the School Partnerships Alliance (S.P.A.).
 These three words carry game-changing potential for all who care about partnership work across schools. https://schoolpartnershipsalliance.org.uk/

 I am a passionate advocate of an ‘open system’ approach to education.
 The increased pluralism of school models (academies, free schools, grammar schools etc) has broadened our educational minds and opened new doors.
 It is a lazy, pernicious falsehood to claim that independent schools are self-interested bastions of privilege.
 At our best, we are engines of excellence: and this excellence must be shared.
-And there is much excellence in the state sector on which we can draw.
+And there is much excellence in the state sector on which we can draw through co-working and idea-sharing.
 No independent school is the same and we each connect and pursue our partnership work in ways that work for us.
 What is not in doubt is the absolute centrality of partnerships to our identity and purpose.
 All HMC schools get this.

-In HMC schools that are sincerely engaged in partnership work, it is not window-dressing; it is not superficial or tokenistic; nor is it patronising morsels ceremoniously proffered from the ‘rich man’s table’.
+In all schools that are sincerely engaged in partnership work, it is not window-dressing; it is not superficial or tokenistic; nor is it patronising morsels ceremoniously proffered from the ‘rich man’s table’.
 Proper partnership work comes from sincerely held values.
 It flows from the understanding that this activity benefits our pupils and staff as much as those with whom we share.
 Rather than obsessively digging at its roots, this vital aspect of the work of the independent education sector should be judged – and nurtured – for its fruits.

-This letter was published as an @hmc_org blog on 7 October 2022 to coincide with the Edinburgh Open Education Conference
+Most of this letter was published as an @hmc_org blog on 7 October 2022 to coincide with the Edinburgh Open Education Conference

 The map and the territory: avoiding educational Sat Nav